 The Clearinghouse is still a relatively new thing in the trucking world, so there are still a lot of questions.
 Tow truck drivers might wonder how Clearinghouse will affect them.
 For starters, what part does Clearinghouse play for them?
-Do tow truck drivers have to register for Clearinghouse?
+Do tow truck drivers have to register for the DOT Clearinghouse?
 How can they use the database?
 These are just a few of the questions that need to be answered.
 We’ll explain.

 Do tow truck drivers have to register for Clearinghouse?